-Paper towels and napkins strain the environment from their production to their end-life.
+Paper products strain the environment from their production to their end-life.
 It’s time for Americans to drastically reduce their paper towel consumption and focus on reusable alternatives.

-The good, better and best paper towel alternatives for the home
+The good, better and best alternatives to paper towels

-If you just aren’t ready to ditch paper towels and napkins yet, focus on keeping them out of landfills.
+If you just aren’t ready to ditch paper products yet, focus on keeping them out of landfills.
 Soiled paper products can be composted at home or thrown in Republic Services yard waste containers.
 In King County, yard waste is composted by Cedar Grove, one of North America’s largest composting facilities.

 This method provides a more sustainable end life solution, but does nothing to discourage the use of virgin materials to produce paper products.

 Switch to recycled paper towels, bath tissue and facial tissue, like those made by Seventh Generation.
 This B-Corporation makes a variety of household products using certified organic ingredients and recycled/recyclable packaging.
 Certifications include Leaping Bunny, Oregon Tilth Certified Organic (OTCO), Forest Stewardship Council (FSC) and Rainforest Alliance.
-Seventh Generation products can be found at PCC, Fred Meyer, QFC, Rite Aid and other Seattle-area retailers.
+PCC, Fred Meyer, QFC, Rite Aid and other Seattle-area retailers carry Seventh Generation products.